-It's just frozen corn, diced pickled jalapenos, cream cheese, grated monterrey jack cheese, garlic powder, onion powder, and salt.
+It's just frozen corn, diced pickled jalapenos, cream cheese at room temperature, grated monterrey jack cheese, garlic powder, onion powder, and salt.
 I leave the corn frozen to keep the dip from drying out when it bakes, which only adds to the convenience factor here.

 Ingredient Notes and Variations

-- If you'd like to add some fresh flavors to this corn dip, 2 tablespoons of chopped cilantro, green onions, or diced tomatoes (fresh) would be delicious stirred into the dip before it bakes.
+- Other Fun Things to Add: If you'd like to add some fresh flavors to this corn dip, 2 tablespoons of chopped cilantro, green onions, or diced tomatoes (fresh) would be delicious stirred into the dip before it bakes.

 Step By Step Instructions

-The hardest part is stirring everything together since the mixture is cold.
+The hardest part is stirring everything together since the mixture is cold if you use frozen corn.
 Use your muscles!
 Press the cream cheese into the corn and other ingredients to blend it all together.
 It will feel weird mixing frozen corn but will be worth it, I promise.

 (also, if the corn is thawed that's totally fine too, makes no difference either way)